 While the position to use or not use alcohol and other drugs is a matter of personal choice, the position of an institution to prohibit such possession and use and to enforce that decision is a right of the institution.
-Manchester University believes that use of alcohol and other drugs is detrimental to the educational environment and objectives of the University, and is, therefore, prohibited.
+Manchester University believes that use of alcohol by minors and the use of other drugs is detrimental to the educational environment and objectives of the University, and is, therefore, prohibited.